-Encroachment Permit applications are available for pick-up at the Development Services Division public counter, Suite 140.
-They are also available on-line at http://www.santa-clarita.com/Index.aspx?page=601#Miscellaneous.
+Encroachment permit applications are available for pick-up at the Engineering Services Division public counter, located at:

 Applications must be returned to the Permit Center and will not be accepted through the mail.
-You may contact the Development Services Division at the numbers listed below for additional information:
+You may contact the Engineering Services division at the numbers listed below for additional information:

 Engineering Permit Hotline (661) 286-4060